-Having already established these previously unknown characters in the original Guardians film, they are able to jump right into the action.
-Along the way they also introduce new characters, Ego and Mantis, and delve further into Gamora’s relationships with both Nebula and Starlord.
-The fast-paced action scenes and comedy throughout make the two hour movie fly by.
+The characters were already established in the original Guardians film, so they can jump right into the action in Vol 2.
+Along the way, they also introduce new characters, Ego and Mantis, and delve further into Gamora’s relationships with both Nebula and Starlord.
+The fast-paced action scenes and comedy throughout make the two-hour movie fly by.

 The film has a good, but not excellent plot.
-It seems to be a little all over the place during the first half of the movie, but it’s all tied together in the second half.
+It seems to be a little all over the place during the first half of the movie.
+However, it’s all tied together in the second half.
 While there are some surprises and touching moments, the film is driven more by the action and comedy than the plot.

 Make sure to stay through the credits.
-There are a few different scenes added in between the credits.
-Some are just in there for fun, but there is one that seems to be a hint toward the future of the Guardians of the Galaxy franchise and the Marvel Cinematic Universe.
+The credits have a few different scenes included.
+Some of the scenes are there for fun.
+However, there is one that seems to be a hint toward the future of the Guardians of the Galaxy franchise and the Marvel Cinematic Universe.